Mr-Coxall/Computer-Based-Problem-Solving/docs/structured-problem-solving/nested-if-statements.rst

 Nested If Statements
 ====================

 Sometimes a single if statement, even a long If…Then…ElseIf…ElseIf…Else is not a suitable structure to model your problem.
 Sometimes after one decision is made, there is another second decision that must follow.
 In these cases, if statements can be nested within if statements (or other structures as we will see later).
-Here is a problem:

 The nested if statements (in most computer programming languages) takes the generic form of: